Candy Candido

 Jonathan Joseph "Candy" Candido (December 25, 1913 - May 19, 1999) was an American radio performer and voice actor.
 He was best remembered for his famous line "I'm feeling mighty low" on Jimmy Durante's radio show.
 He voiced characters in several Disney animated movies, including Peter Pan (1953), Sleeping Beauty (1959) and Robin Hood (1973).
 Candido was known for providing many animal vocalizations in his movies and was dubbed "The Man of a Thousand Voices".

 Early and personal life

 Born as Jonathan Candido on Christmas Day in 1913 in New Orleans, Louisiana, Candido was a bassist and vocalist in Ted Fio Rito's big band.
 They can be seen in a soundie, "Ma, He's Making Eyes at Me".
 He was a childhood friend of Louis Prima's, becoming part of his band in 1924.
 In 1933, he married Anita Bivona.
+He adhered to the Catholic faith.

 Career

 Radio

 Candido's distinctive, four-octave speaking voice became familiar to radio listeners and moviegoers.
 Speaking his lines in his normal tenor, he would suddenly adopt a high, squeaky soprano and just as suddenly plunge into a gruff bass.
 His weekly repetition of "I'm feelin' miiiighty low" on Jimmy Durante's radio show made it a national catchphrase.
 The running gag became so familiar that he recorded a song of the same title with Durante.
 The line can be heard in the 1950 Bugs Bunny cartoon Homeless Hare, although it was not spoken there by Candido.